gamblePants/MutantGenerator/README.md

 ## How to run program

-Go to the "release" tab above, download the "MutantGenerator.zip" folder and extract.
+Go to the "release" tab above, download the "release.zip" folder and extract.
 Inside the folder double-click on the MutantGenerator.exe file to run (runs on windows only).